chyvn/tweetAnalysis/README.md

 Using the library tweepy, I have acquired the specified number of tweet.
 These tweets were subsequently pushed to the mongoDB.

-These data sets are present in the folder [Datasets(https://github.com/chyvn/tweetAnalysis/tree/master/DataSets)].
+These data sets are present in the folder [Datasets](https://github.com/chyvn/tweetAnalysis/tree/master/DataSets).

-Once the data sets are cleaned using [script(https://github.com/chyvn/tweetAnalysis/blob/master/Scripts/cleaning_new.py)] the [cleaned data sets(https://github.com/chyvn/tweetAnalysis/tree/master/DataSets)] are generated.
+Once the data sets are cleaned using [script](https://github.com/chyvn/tweetAnalysis/blob/master/Scripts/cleaning_new.py) the [cleaned data sets](https://github.com/chyvn/tweetAnalysis/tree/master/DataSets) are generated.

-The data sets are then used to analyze [sentiments(https://github.com/chyvn/tweetAnalysis/blob/master/Scripts/results.py)].
+The data sets are then used to analyze [sentiments](https://github.com/chyvn/tweetAnalysis/blob/master/Scripts/results.py).

-These sentiment values are plotted in python using libraries [matplotlib(https://matplotlib.org/)], [mplleaflet(https://github.com/jwass/mplleaflet)].
-And the resulting graphs can be seen in [html notebook results(https://github.com/chyvn/tweetAnalysis/tree/master/Outputs/NotebooksHtml)].
+These sentiment values are plotted in python using libraries [matplotlib](https://matplotlib.org/), [mplleaflet](https://github.com/jwass/mplleaflet).
+And the resulting graphs can be seen in [html notebook results](https://github.com/chyvn/tweetAnalysis/tree/master/Outputs/NotebooksHtml).

-To present the work in web format, I have generated [json files(https://github.com/chyvn/tweetAnalysis/blob/master/Outputs/output.json)].
-The [website()] is hosted [at()].
+To present the work in web format, I have generated [json files](https://github.com/chyvn/tweetAnalysis/blob/master/Outputs/output.json).
+The [website]() is hosted [at]().